-Outpatient treatment by a licensed psychiatrist, psychologist or certified social worker with six or more years of post-degree experience will be covered by Empire for up to 60 visits per calendar year under the Active Plan and 20 visits per calendar year under the Retiree Plan.
+Outpatient treatment by a licensed psychiatrist, psychologist or certified social worker with six or more years of post-degree experience will be covered for up to 60 visits per calendar year.
 Facility charges of a hospital are covered for up to 30 inpatient days per calendar year, and the plan also covers up to 30 inpatient visits per calendar year from mental health care professionals.
 The plan also covers electro-convulsive therapy for treatment of mental or behavioral disorders.

-All mental heath treatment, except for out-of-network outpatient services (which are available only under the Active Plan), must be precertified by Empire's Behavioral Health Care Management Program.
+All mental heath treatment, except for out-of-network outpatient services must be precertified by Empire's Behavioral Health Care Management Program.
 You can reach the Program at the same toll-free telephone number that you call to precertify any other services, which is 800-553-9603.
 If you do not obtain precertification, coverage will be reduced by 50% for any inpatient visit or outpatient visit to an in-network provider.
 Coverage for inpatient hospital charges will be reduced by 50% up to a maximum of \$2,500-per-inpatient admission for mental health.